Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 * the underlying asset must be <b>Fungible</b>.
 This must be enforced by the design

+The aforementioned requirements must be particularized to every stage of the value chain and to each juridiction, undelying asset and utilities delivered, i.e. there must be a case by case analysis, but also a minimum set of requirements should be defined.
 From the list above we can collect the 7 challenges for cryptocommodities adoption in mainstream.

 #### 1.5.1.
 The challenge of Velocity of Circulation